anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 - *The Gospel of Matthew* -- Douay-Rheims Bible
 - *The Acts of the Apostles* -- Douay-Rheims Bible
 - *The Epistle of St. Paul to the Romans* -- Douay-Rheims Bible
+- *The First Epistle of St. Paul to the Corinthians* -- Douay-Rheims Bible
+- *The Second Epistle of St. Paul to the Corinthians* -- Douay-Rheims Bible